-Galway is often referred to as the cultural capital of Ireland and in fact, was named the European Capital of Culture for 2020.
+Galway is often referred to as the cultural capital of Ireland and in fact, was named the European Capital of Culture.
 It’s a lively city, full of art, music, and festivals that draw visitors from all over the world.
 For such a vibrant city, Galway is relatively small, so no matter which of the hotels in County Galway Ireland that you choose, you will find it easy to get around and see the sights.
 Using our guide to the best Galway Ireland hotels and neighborhoods, you will be able to easily decide where to stay in Galway Ireland.

 We will cover off all types of Galway accommodation options from Hostels to luxury Galway hotels as well as how to decide where to stay in Galway, the best Galway hotels, best places in Galway to visit, the best places to stay in Galway, hotels near Galway attractions, Galway neighborhood guide and many more.